Scraylex/VssChallenge/README.md

 You can visit `http://localhost:8080/` to see the frontend.

-If you want to see the frontend with test-data insert the data.sql via pgadmin4 or psql into the postgres database on :5432
+If you want to see the frontend with test-data insert the data.sql via pgadmin4 or psql into the database

 # License